ZWieseDev/UniCareOS/README.md

 Search by patientDid, accessorDid, operatorDid, or time range.

-“Export Logs” button to download CSV/JSON of filtered results.
+â€œExport Logsâ€ button to download CSV/JSON of filtered results.

 Integration & Extensibility
 HL7 / FHIR Adapter
-The Validator Node includes a built‐in adapter that listens on localhost:2575 (HL7 v2.x MLLP) or localhost:2755 (FHIR REST).
+The Validator Node includes a builtâ€in adapter that listens on localhost:2575 (HL7 v2.x MLLP) or localhost:2755 (FHIR REST).

 To point an EHR to your node, configure its HL7 interface to send ADT/ORU messages to host:2575 over TCP (port 2575), or set your FHIR base URL to http://<node-host>:2755/fhir.